 As you start interpreting, you’ll find that using medical terminology is a vital part of your new career.
-This is self-evident: medical interpreters work in hospitals, clinics, doctors’ offices, and a variety of other places patients seek consultation.
-Thus, medical interpreters must use proper medical terminology whenever possible.
+This is self-evident: medical interpretation work in hospitals, clinics, doctors’ offices, and a variety of other places patients seek consultation.
+Thus, medical interpretations must use proper medical terminology whenever possible.
 In this article, we’ll address some of the difficulties of learning and interpreting medical terminology.

 Having an understanding of medical terminology also contributes to giving the patient and provider a standardized experience.
 The interpreting industry is notoriously unregulated—but that’s changing.
 Training programs emphasizing proper interpreting procedure are becoming more and more common.
 In an interpreting session, the ideal role of the interpreter is to be a language conduit.
 Essentially, you’re a much better version of an AI translation tool: you provide crucial context for the language you’re interpreting.
 Whenever possible, an interpreter’s goal should be that they be as unobtrusive as possible.
 This allows for natural language flow and conversation: back and forth as though both parties speak the same language.
 The flow is interrupted when an interpreter must interject to make a clarification, look up a word, or admit mistakes.
 All of these are also vital to the role of the interpreter but should be as sparingly used as possible.